raydelto/opengl_arkanoid/README.md

-# OpenGL Random Pixel Generator
+# OpenGL Simple Arkanoid Game

-This is a simple OpenGL Random Pixel Generator created using the olcPixelEngine.
+This is a simple OpenGL Arkanoid game created using the olcPixelEngine.

 ## Building